 The method of division is well-suited for succulents that create dense and thick root balls.
 These plants grow thick mats of tuberous roots that may be divided and transformed into several separate plants.

-The plant must be removed from the pot, and all of the soil around the root ball should be removed.
-It is nearly impossible to remove all of the soil, so just try to get as much as you can.
+The plant must be removed from the pot, and the soil around the root ball should be removed.
+Removing all of the soil is nearly impossible, so try to get as much as possible.
 Once cleaned of dirt, you can use a sterilized knife or razor blade to divide the root mass into separate plants.
-Foliage will sprout from the divided root mass after the roots have stabilized themselves in the growing medium.
+Foliage will sprout from the divided root mass after the roots have stabilized in the growing medium.

 Propagation with Offsets